FIRE: A Failure-Adaptive Reinforcement Learning Framework for Edge Computing Migrations: Cost Minimization in Light of Rare Events

-The network operator is interested in optimizing the placement and migration of the user's service profile.
-In this study we have a specific focus on how long term service placements and backup storage decisions can be made, taking into account rare events such as server shutdowns which have an impact on the user experience and on the edge computing system resilience.
-We study the following problem:
+In this section, we introduce the service migration optimization problems, for both the individually used (Section \ref{section:SysModel}) and shared (Section \ref{section:SysModel2}) service profile scenarios.
+Our focus is on long term service placements and backup storage decisions, taking into account potential rare events such as server shutdowns ($f^k_{ind}(t)=1$) which have an impact on the user experience.
+For both problems, we aim to minimize the expected sum of the \textbf{weighted sum of the communication and computing delay, migration, storage and failure costs}.
+Actions are taken in a digital twin framework, as they allow for algorithm training while avoiding the cost of failures in real-world applications.

+Firstly, we introduce the optimization problem for the \textcolor{magenta}{scenario in Section \ref{section:SysModel}} where all users have their individual service profiles.

-In this problem we aim to minimize the expectation (over the policy $\pi$) of the sum of the delay, migration, storage and failure costs.
-The weights can be adjusted based on the priority given to the different costs.
-The decision variable $\pi(s,a)=\{P_r(a_t=a|s_t=s)\}$ is the network operator's policy which indicates the probability it will take each action $a(t)=\{ l_s(t+1), b_u(t+1) \}$ (service placement and backup storage decision) given the current state $s_t=(l_u, l_s, f_{ind}, b_{ind})$.
-The first constraint indicates that the state dynamics follows the transition probability of the system in Eq. (\ref{eq:OverallTransProb_Rewritten}), incorporating rare event transitions, while the second and third constraints indicate the delay, migration, backup and failure costs respectively.
+where $w_D, w_C,$ etc. are the corresponding weights, which can be adjusted based on the priority of different costs.
+The decision variable $\pi(s,a)=\{P_r(a_t=a|s_t=s)\}$ is the network operator's policy, the probability it will take each action $a(t)$ (service placement and backup storage decision for all users) given the state $s(t)$.
+The first constraint indicates that the state dynamics follows the transition probability of the system in Eq. (\ref{eq:OverallTransProb_Rewritten}), incorporating rare event transitions, while the other constraints indicate the delay, migration, backup and failure costs respectively.

+Next, we introduce the optimization problem for the scenario in Section \ref{section:SysModel2} where users share service profiles; note that we aim to minimize the same types of costs as in Eq.~\eqref{eq:cost} with individual service profiles.

+The decision variable $\pi(s,a)$ is the network operator's policy, the probability it will take each action $a(t)$ (placement decisions of the service profiles ) given the current state $s(t)$.
+The first constraint indicates that the state dynamics follows the system's transition probability, which incorporates rare event transitions, while the other constraints indicate the delay, migration, storage and failure costs.